-- The control of resource acquisition makes reference to normalised quotas rather than to absolute quotas.
-This has the advantage that quota constant values can be more readily changed without changing the form of the control mechanism. - The Acquisition Potential (AP) for different resources is controlled using a Goldilocks construct (not too much; not too little; just right) to simulate (de)repression of physiological processes.
-This permits complex multi-nutrient and multi-stressor interactions to be considered. - Collectively, and given the use of normalised quota controls, this approach is the normalised (resource) acquisition potential control mechanism (nAPCM). - The nAPCM can be readily used to control alternative Goldilocks interactions, and is thus readily used to also control phagotrophy, osmotrophy. - The same concept could also be used to regulate allometric interactions through reference to a normalised allometric scale (where 0 and 1 indicate the extreme sizes of the scale in question).
+The nAPCM makes reference to normalised quotas of N:C, P:C etc, rather than to absolute quotas.
+This has the advantage that quota constant values can be more readily changed without changing the form of the control mechanism.
+The equations are also simplified.

+- Acquisition potential for different resources is controlled using a Goldilocks construct to simulate (de)repression of physiology.
+This permits complex multi-nutrient and multistressor interactions to be considered. - The nAPCM can be readily used to control alternative Goldilocks interactions, and is thus readily used to also control phagotrophy, osmotrophy - The same concept could also be used to regulate allometric interactions through reference to a normalised allometric scale (where 0 and 1 indicate the extreme sizes of the scale in question)